daironferrer/tonerApp/README.md

-Internal website created to keep track of inventory of our consumable items.
+Internal website created to keep track of our consumable items.